Azure-Samples/azd-template-artifacts/docs/development-guidelines/definition-of-done.md

 - [] Standards compliant [readme.md](../../README.md) as the one in the example, is in place
 - [] .workflow file is in place
+- [] GitHub Action runs without errors
 - [] .devcontainer configuration is in place
-- [] Dev Container has been tested locally and runs
+- [] DevContainer has been tested locally and runs
 - [] Codespaces run
 - [] Infrastructure as code is in place
 - [] azure.yml file is in place